mmomtchev/Forez/README.md

 This is the first study of the Forez family since the chronicles of Jean-Marie de la Mure in 1675 and uses a number of documents that were not available to him -  [2], [3], [7], [21] and [22] - which were not available to him.

-### Count Willelme (Gillin / Vuidelin) of Lyon and Forez, nicknamed Willelme the Old
+### Count Willelme (Gillin / Vuidelin / Guillaume) III of Lyon and Forez, nicknamed Willelme the Old

+???? - 1097

 De la Mure's account of Willelme is particularly confusing.
-According to the 1675 edition, there are two successive counts, Gillin (Vuildelin) and Willelme, but the authors of the 1860 conclude that this must be the same person.
+According to the 1675 edition, there are two successive counts, Gillin (Vuildelin) and Willelme, but the authors of the 1860 conclude that this must be the same person ([4], page 106).

 He is one of the leaders of the First Crusade of Godfrey of Bouillon.
 He is a member of the first house.
 The other three successive crusading knights descend from him on their maternal side through Ide of Forez.
-Ide of Forez is Willelme's grand-daughter and Guy I of Forez's grand-mother.
+Ide of Forez is Willelme's sister and Guy I of Forez's grand-mother.

-(*!! check William of Tyre, he may be mentioned*)
+Willelme sets on the First Crusade under the leadership of Count Raymond of Toulouse.
+On their way to the Holy Land, the First Crusade crosses the Balkans on foot.
+Most of the next crusaders will travel by sea.
+At this time the Tzardom of Bulgaria is part of the Byzantine Empire.
+He is killed during the siege of Nicaea in 1097 ([25], page 487).

+He is succeeded by his sister, which effectively ends the first house of Forez.

 ### Count Guigues (Guy) III of Forez and Lyon